Amber-Song/OAuth-note/OAuth.md

 The last line of code will open up the github OAuth authorizarion propmt.
 ![Github oauth prompt](/assets/github_oauth_prompt.png)

-After the user approves the request, the server will redirect back to the app with code and state parameters in url like *"http://localhost:3000/?code=3a9db23f832d7f7128ef&state=82831621252225151913920917055165101170"*

-* Ensure access token and state are stored in session storage to avoid losing them when the component unmounts.
+After the user approves the request, the server will redirect back to the app with code and state parameters in url like *"http://localhost:3000/?code=3a9db23f832d7f7128ef&state=82831621252225151913920917055165101170"*.
+Ensure access token and state are stored in session storage to avoid losing them when the component unmounts.
-* The "State" parameter here is used to verify if it matches with the state stored in the session.
-It is used to protect the client from CSRF attacks.

-## Obtain access token: Send a POST request to Github's token endpoint *'https://github.com/login/oauth/access_token'* to exchange the authorization code for an access token.
+## Obtain access token
+Send a POST request to Github's token endpoint *'https://github.com/login/oauth/access_token'* to exchange the authorization code for an access token.
 The service will require the client to authenticate itself when making this request.
 Typically, services support client authentication using HTTP Basic Auth with the client’s client_id and client_secret.
 If an app uses the authorization code grant but cannot securely protect its client secret, then the client secret is not required, and PKCE must be used.
 In such cases, the client-side JavaScript code may need a companion server-side component to perform the OAuth flow securely.

 ```
     // Verify the state matches our stored state